Jaguar Land Rover is banking on a range of new plug-in hybrids to help boost its sales among user choosers.

-For fleets there’s an entry-level front-wheel drive version with an RDE2-compliant diesel engine called the D150.
-It is the most frugal, emitting 140g/km, with a manual gearbox.
+The entry-level front-wheel drive version is fitted with an RDE2-compliant diesel engine, called the D150.
+It emits from 140g/km, with a manual gearbox.

 The D180 packs more punch and comes with four-wheel drive and an eight-speed automatic.
-It’s not RDE2-compliant though, but manages 147g/km thanks to that mild-hybrid system.
+It manages 147g/km, thanks to that mild-hybrid system.

 Rounding off the diesel offering is the D240.
 It does a much better job of hauling the Discovery Sport’s weight, but high CO2 emissions of 163g/km make it an uneconomical fleet choice.

 It’s the same story with the P200 and P250 petrols.
 While they are smooth and quiet, the company car tax proposition is poor.
-The plug-in hybrid couldn’t come soon enough, it seems.
+The plug-in hybrid is a clear winner for fleets.